vijeshbhute/Heart_Disease_Statistics_and_ML/data_sheet.md

 ## Motivation

+- The dataset was collected to be able to detect early-stage heart disease as well as for generate predictive machine-learning models.
 - For what purpose was the dataset created?
 - Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?